kfahn22/supershape/README.md

 ### Extrusions

    In this method, akin to using a playdough mold to form a shape, we extrude through a 2D shape to obtain a 3D shape.
-The 2D sdf's are from Inigo Quilez, who has spent a great deal of time optimizing them.
+The 2D SDF's are again from Inigo Quilez, who has spent a great deal of time optimizing them.
 The extrusion function is also from Inigo Quilez.
-The 2d SDF's have to be precise, or this method won't work.
+The 2D SDF's have to be precise, or this method won't work.
 Even with Inigo Quilez's SDF's, there is a little bit of aliasing on the extruded star (probably my fault).

    <img class="img" src="assets/extruded_hex.jpg" alt="Extruded hexagon" style=" display: block;
     margin-left: auto;